G-Eazy: Early life

-When Gillum was in the first grade, his mother left his father, an associate professor of art at CSU Fresno.
-Gillum moved in with his grandparents in Berkeley, California.
+When Gillum was in first grade, his mother left his father, and Gillum then moved in with his grandparents in Berkeley, California, where he attended Berkeley High School.
 They later moved to North Oakland, although Gillum continued to attend school in Berkeley.
 Gillum attended Loyola University New Orleans, where he graduated with a BA in music industry studies in 2011.